Malaysian court acquits Australian woman facing death penalty for drug trafficking

 “She is innocent.
 We always believed she is innocent,” Shafee Abdullah, Exposto’s lawyer, told reporters outside the court after the ruling.

-“This judgment has a high impact.
-It will be an eye opener for judges ...
-This is an illustration, how an innocent woman can be scammed on the internet,” Shafee said.
+“This is an illustration, how an innocent woman can be scammed on the internet,” Shafee said.

-Shafee said immigration authorities would hold Exposto in custody for a couple of days until her visa to Australia is approved.
+Shafee said Exposto was applying to immigration authorities for a special exit pass - as she her transit visa had long expired - following her release, and she expected to leave for Australia on Wednesday.

 Malaysia has executed three Australian nationals for drug trafficking in the past 30 years, causing brief strains in diplomatic ties between the two countries.